Zhang-JK/Memorier/doc/Report.md

   - As it may cause low efficiency and very likely to go into chaos if two developers kept editing the same file or same function repeatedly, or make the file very large and cause confusion, we tried to disperse the coding mission into small parts and finish them one by one.
 It turns out that this greatly reduced workload of the project.

   - In considering the two developers’ expertise in different areas, it is decided that all code will be well packed.
-The other developer can use a pre-set function as a port to easily gain all data who needs.
+The other developer can use a pre-set function as a port to easily gain all data who needs, and should send data in a specific format to a .
 It increases working efficiency and make it easier to reuse the code and do further development.